Emanuel-de-Jong/KBOTs-Mixes-Classifier/README.md

 Finds the right playlist for a new song.

 ## TODO
-- Use unique songs for validation split if enough data
+- Use unique songs for validation split (if enough data?)
+- More songs but less chunks if enough data
+- duplicates to balance songs?
-- Full training data with smaller size
+- Experiment with CNN structures
-- Model for playlist subsets
+- Models for playlist subsets

 ## Requirements
 - ffmpeg